connect-wellard/beta.website/_projects/3d-printer.md

 # Donated TEVO Tarantula 3d Printer

 In mid October, 2018, a TEVO Tarantula 3d printer was donated to the Connect Wellard team.
-Our members imediatly set upon it, tackling the task of finishing off the build and returning the printer to a functional state.
+Our members immediately set upon it, tackling the task of finishing off the build and returning the printer to a functional state.